Grand Central Station (Chicago): The B&OCT Bascule Bridge

 At the time Grand Central was completed, passenger trains approached the terminal by crossing the Chicago River to the southwest over a bridge between Taylor Street and Roosevelt Road, constructed in 1885.
 This first bridge was replaced by a taller structure in 1901 to accommodate larger boats and ships on the south branch of the river.

-When the Chicago River was straightened and widened in the 1930s, the United States Department of War insisted the Baltimore and Ohio build a new bridge adjacent to that of the St. Charles Air Line Railroad which crossed the river between 15th and 16th Streets.
-The new bridge's location (41.86098000°N 87.63494400°W), about seven blocks south of its previous crossing, exacerbated the circuitous route of the Baltimore and Ohio Chicago Terminal Railroad (B&OCT) trackage leading to Grand Central Station.
+When the Chicago River was straightened and widened in the 1930s, the United States Department of War insisted the Baltimore and Ohio build a new bridge adjacent to that of the St Charles Air Line which crossed the river between 15th and 16th Streets.
+The new bridge's location (41.86098000°N 87.63494400°W), about seven blocks south of its previous crossing, exacerbated the circuitous route of the Baltimore & Ohio Chicago Terminal Railroad (B&OCT) trackage leading to Grand Central Station.
 Both the B&OCT bascule bridge, and that of the St. Charles Air Line Bridge, also a bascule bridge immediately adjacent to it, were built in 1930.